Doyle Nix

-Doyle Edward Nix (May 30, 1933 – January 6, 2009) was an American football defensive back in the National Football League for the Green Bay Packers and Washington Redskins.
-He also was a member of the Los Angeles Chargers and Dallas Texans in the American Football League.
+Doyle Edward Nix (May 30, 1933 – January 6, 2009) was an American football defensive back in the National Football League (NFL) for the Green Bay Packers and Washington Redskins.
+He also was a member of the Los Angeles Chargers and Dallas Texans in the American Football League (AFL).
 He played college football at Southern Methodist University.

 Early years

 Nix attended Texas High School.
 He accepted a football scholarship from Southern Methodist University.
 He was a two-year starter and one of the offensive leaders of the team.

 As a junior, he was second on the team with 12 receptions for 187 yards (15.6-yard avg.).
 He was a teammate of future Pro Football Hall of Famers Raymond Berry and Forrest Gregg.

 Professional career

 Green Bay Packers

-Nix was selected by the Green Bay Packers in the 18th round (209th overall) of the 1955 NFL Draft.
+Nix was selected by the Green Bay Packers in the 18th round (209th overall) of the 1955 NFL draft.
 He had a successful rookie season at cornerback, while registering 5 interceptions.
 He spent the next two years out of football while serving his military service with the United States Air Force.

 On March 4, 1958, he was traded along with cornerback John Petitbon to the Washington Redskins in exchange for wide receiver Steve Meilinger and defensive tackle J. D. Kimmel.